top image: Joe Hales

 Born 1969, Essex, McNally lives and works in London.
 Her graphite drawings, a multitude of different marks, conjure up dynamic weather systems and matter moving through different states.
 They suggest an attempt to chart shifting systems of immense complexity, drawing on soundings, data visualisations, electronic microscopes, particle collision chambers and satellite imaging.
 She studied Philosophy and Literature at the University of York before continuing her thinking visually through drawing.
 For over 20 years McNally supported her drawing in the studio by painting large scale reproductions of Renaissance paintings on the street – including long periods outside York Minster, in the shadow of St Paul’s Cathedral, London and on the South Bank of the Thames.

 Recent group exhibitions include: After Mallarmé, curated by Michael Newman, Large Glass, London (2024); Denniston Hill, Marian Goodman NYC (2023); After Mallerme.
 Afterness, Artangel / National Trust, Orford Ness, UK (2021); 20th Biennale of Sydney, AU (2016), The Form of Form, Lisbon Architecture Triennale (2016); Mirrorcity, Hayward Gallery, London, UK (2015); Abstract Drawing, curated by Richard Deacon, Drawing Room, London (2014).
 Seeing/Knowing, Kenyon College of Liberal Arts, Ohio, US (2011).
 In the period 2016–21, McNally withdrew from exhibiting and was involved intensely with political activism.
-Her works are held in numerous private and public collections including Museum of Fine Arts, Houston, US and MONA, AU.’
+Her works are held in numerous private and public collections including Museum of Fine Arts, Houston, US, MONA, AU, The British Museum and The Ashmolean, UK.’

 The Earth is Knot Flat is supported by: